 You can use industrial laser engravers for metal to create unique identifiers like serial numbers, data matrix codes, logos, text and QR codes to ensure maximum manufacturing traceability.
 The key to successfully laser marking metal is knowing which machines will suit your application best.

 At Telesis Technologies, Inc., we engineer state-of-the-art laser engraving machines for metal that set the standard for quality, performance and efficiency.
 We’re proud to offer a comprehensive product lineup that’s built to last.

-Before you can perform laser marking tasks, you must choose a laser engraver for metal marking.
+Before you can perform laser marking tasks, you must choose a laser engraver machine for metal marking.
 You can use numerous machines to mark metal.